MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 #### Performance patterns (do this)
 - Instead of exposing UI pages as web service endpoints, use the built-in API pages because they've been optimized for this scenario.
 Select the highest API version available.
 Don't use the beta version of the API pages.
 To read more about API pages, see [API Page Type](../developer/devenv-api-pagetype.md).

 - The choice of protocol for the endpoint can have a significant impact on performance.
 Favor OData version 4 for the fastest performance.
-It's possible to expose procedures in a code unit as an OData end point using unbound actions.
+It's possible to expose procedures in a codeunit as an OData end point using unbound actions.
 To read more about OData unbound actions, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).

 - For OData, limit the set ($filter or $top) if you're using an expensive $expand statement.
 If you've moved calculated fields to a separate page, then it's good practice to limit the set to get better performance.

-- If you want OData endpoints that work as data readers (e.g. for consumption in PowerBI), then consider using API queries and set DataAccessIntent = ReadOnly, see [API Query Type](../developer/devenv-api-querytype.md) and [DataAccessIntent Property](../developer/properties/devenv-dataaccessintent-property.md).
+- If you want OData endpoints that work as data readers (like for consumption in Power BI), then consider using API queries and set DataAccessIntent = ReadOnly, see [API Query Type](../developer/devenv-api-querytype.md) and [DataAccessIntent Property](../developer/properties/devenv-dataaccessintent-property.md).

 - Use OData transaction $batch requests where relevant because they can reduce the number of requests the client needs to do when errors occur.
 For more information, see [Tips for working with the APIs - OData transactional $batch requests](../developer/devenv-connect-apps-tips.md#batch).